numfocus/gsoc/2015/proposals/ian-henriksen.md

 ## Technical Details
 Cython is language used to automatically generate C and C++ extension modules for Python.
 It augments Python's syntax with optional explicit type declarations that can be used to make code more efficient on a localized basis.
-Cython is commonly used for both accelerating computations that are difficult to perfom efficiently in Python and for interfacing with existing libraries written in other languages via their C and C++ APIs.
+Cython is commonly used for both accelerating computations that are difficult to perform efficiently in Python and for interfacing with existing libraries written in other languages via their C and C++ APIs.
 Currently, Cython has good support for NumPy arrays and other array-like objects supporting Python's buffer protocol.
 In Cython these kinds of objects can be declared as memory views.
 They are required to have a fixed data type and a fixed number of dimensions.